F3dai/f3dai.github.io/_posts/2020-05-25-Brute-Forcing-DVWA.md

 ![done](https://imgur.com/HVJjaT3.png)

 Creating wordlists according to the person is also an intelligent approach.
-Attackers often enumerate infroamtion about their victim such as family names, pets, DOB, where they live etc. to create a more efficient dictionary.
+Attackers often enumerate information about their victim such as family names, pets, DOB, where they live etc. to create a more efficient dictionary.